LennartMol/How-Sweet-Am-I/README.md

 ## Steps to use How-Sweet-Am-I:

 **1.**
-Download the LibreLinkUp app (IOS & Android) and make an account.
+Download the [LibreLinkUp app (IOS & Android)](https://www.librelinkup.com/) and make an account.
 This login information is later used to retreive real-time data.

 **2.**
-In your official Libre Link app under 'Connected apps' make sure to add LibreLinkUp and add a connection.
+In your [official LibreLink app](https://www.freestyle.abbott/ca-en/apps-and-software/freestyle-libre-2.html) under 'Connected apps' make sure to add LibreLinkUp and add a connection.
 Use the email adress from the previous step.

 **3.**